Expires end of January 2021

 A flexible cystoscopy usually takes about 5 minutes.

-Your doctor will pass the cystoscope into your urethra (see figure 1).
+Your doctor will pass the cystoscope into your urethra.

-If they find a small growth or stone, it may be possible to remove it through the cystoscope.
+If your doctor finds a small growth or stone, it may be possible to remove it through the cystoscope.

 What complications can happen?

 - Narrowing of your urethra